LukeSmithxyz/voidrice/.config/ranger/ranger_readme.md

 	+ I -- rename file adding at the beginning

 ## Shortcuts

-As I say in the main readme, there are shortcut commands generated for ranger based on what bookmarked directories and files you give it.
 For directory shortcuts, here are the "verbs":

 + g -- "go or cd"
 + t -- "new tab"